 COMMUNITY IN AFRICAN SPIRITUALITY

 Most of the traditional systems derived from the African continent are communal-based systems.
 Divination, offerings, sacrifices, festivals, etc., are primarily performed in public in these systems.
-As such, the community is keenly aware of what’s going on in everyone’s life.
+As such, the community is keenly aware of what’s happening in everyone’s life.
 There are very few places to hide your shame in these types of environments.

 This may feel invasive to the average westerner who cherishes their privacy and their right to live the way they see fit.
-However, we have to understand that hosting such rituals and ceremonies in public is for the benefit of the community.
+However, we must understand that hosting such rituals and ceremonies in public is for the benefit of the community.
 It holds everyone accountable to the community, and it keeps the community aware of important issues.

 INDIVIDUALITY IN AFRICAN SPIRITUALITY

 While individuality may be seen as the antithesis of African spirituality by some, it is not purely evil or wrong to engage in individualism at some level.
-Outside of the rituals, ceremonies, sacrifices, and offerings, we need to develop our inner self.
+Outside of the rituals, ceremonies, sacrifices, and offerings, we need to develop our inner selves.
 This requires a high level of individual work.

 As with most things in life, this situation isn’t easily fixable.
 While I can simply say that diasporic practitioners need to engage in more community-based African services, this is not always practical.
 Finding a spiritual community can be a daunting task, and sometimes engaging with that community can be even more challenging.
-Even in situations where a community is readily available and accessible, it may not be a good fit for you.
+Even when a community is readily available and accessible, it may not be a good fit for you.

 It may also mean hosting or establishing a group of believers in your home or community.
 These communities can take the form of intimate study groups or full-blown temples or organizations.
 You can also choose to be a solo practitioner, at least for a while.
 This is common for practices like Hoodoo and similar closed systems.